SEASON: Feb 9-April 22

 INCLUDED: Lodging, meals, open bar, Wi-Fi, guided fishing, loaner fishing gear, transportation to/from the Rio Grande Airport

-NOT INCLUDED: Flights, license, Ushuaia Airport transfers and services in Buenos Aires.
+NOT INCLUDED: Flights, license, Ushuaia and Rio Grande Airport transfers and services in Buenos Aires.

 Welcome to Estancia San Jose Lodge, a private home on the Rio Grande that breaks the mold of the traditional way anglers access the largest Brown Trout in the world.

 The ranch is located above Kau Tapen Lodge and opens it’s doors to only 4 anglers per week, allowing exclusive access to 12 private miles that receive very little fishing pressure.
 The property owner recently opened select weeks to a limited number of guests between early February to mid April.
-Even though Sea Runs are arrival to San Jose Lodge in January, the second half of the Nov-April season to prime time intersect the bulk of Sea Run Brown Trout migrating up river from the Atlantic Ocean.
+Even though Sea Runs are arrival to San Jose Lodge in January, the second half of the season is really prime time intersect the bulk of Sea Run Brown Trout that migrate from the Atlantic Ocean and pass through the ranch.

 Being a private residence, the lodge experience is less than tradition but still provides all the professionalism, talent, comforts and culinary delights found at other 5-star fishing lodges within Argentina.